samrocketman/docker-tomcat/README.md

 An example [application Dockerfile](example/Dockerfile) has also been provided.

-Due to hardening `unpackWARs` and `autoDeploy` are both disabled.
+Due to hardening automatic application deployment is disabled.
 You must extract your war files as part of Docker image building.

 > Note: The application Dockerfile uses `java xf *.war` to extract an
 > application into `/webapps/ROOT`.
 This folder is the ROOT context for tomcat.